Oriental Sunshine to Imperial Cushions: These are the most expensive earrings in history

 While these might be the absolute stars, there are several other valuable earrings which deserve worthy mentions.

 Queen Marie Antoinette of France was known for her affinity for high jewellery and diamonds.
 In her lavish collection was a stunning pair of diamond drops gifted by her husband King Louis XVI.
 Over time, it meandered its way to Empress Eugenie’s chest and later to Russia’s Grand Duchess Tatiana Yousupoff.
-The earrings, reportedly weighing about 34.6 carats, are displayed at the National Museum of Natural History and are reportedly worth USD 1 million.
+The earrings, reportedly weighing about 34.6 carats, are displayed at the National Museum of Natural History and are reportedly worth USD 1 million (INR 8.1 crore approx.).

 In 2009, Hollywood actress Angelina Jolie turned heads at the Oscars when she wore a pair of cushion-cut Colombian emerald earrings by elite jeweller Lorraine Schwartz.
 The two top pieces, weighing 18.85 and 17.45 carats, are spaced by round diamonds.
 They suspend the large pear-shaped green stones weighing 51.70 and 46.90 carats.
-They are mounted by American jewellery brand Verdura and are estimated to cost around USD 500,000 to USD 700,000.
+They are mounted by American jewellery brand Verdura and are estimated to cost around USD 500,000 to USD 700,000 (INR 4-5.7 crore approx.).